-Join Rayce Bird for an in-depth discussion in this video Finalize with color correction and noise, part of Photoshop: Create a Goblin Using Textures and Compositing.
+Join Rayce Bird for an in-depth discussion in this video Finalize with color correction and noise, part of Creating a Goblin Using Textures and Compositing in Photoshop.

 - [Voiceover] To complete our goblin,…we need to take a step back and review…the overall feel and vibe of the image…and make changes accordingly.…Let's start off by merging all of these…layers together in one flat image.…I like to do that by hitting control alt shift and e…and it's just going to flatten everything,…make it on one layer.…It's a little easier to kind of manage when we do that.…And one thing I like to do before I get…into color correction and adding noise…is to do a quick dodge and burn.…